-7. What must FBOs do?
+What must FBOs do?

 FBOs must ensure that they are compliant with legislative requirements regarding MSM.

 Given the clarification of the definition of MSM, there may be products that previously (i.e., before the withdrawal of the moratorium in November 2022) were not classified as MSM that now must be correctly classified as MSM.
-This affects the production of MSM and the use of MSM as an ingredient in other products.
+This affects the categorisation of the meat as MSM and the use of MSM as an ingredient in other products.
+There will be instances where an approval to produce MSM might be required, and it is the FBO's responsibility to ensure they have this by applying to their competent authority (FSA or LA).

 The guidance is intended to assist FBOs to achieve regulatory compliance.
-Specific measures to be taken by FBOs (e.g., labelling changes or product reformulation) will differ on a case-by-case basis.
-If an FBO needs additional support, they should contact the FSA or their Local Authority for advice.
+Specific measures to be taken by FBOs (e.g. labelling changes or product reformulation) will differ on a case-by-case basis.
+If an FBO needs additional support, they should contact the FSA or their local authority for advice.

-8. What are the requirements for producing MSM and placing it on the market?
+What are the requirements for producing MSM and placing it on the market?

-Food hygiene requirements are set down in the Regulations regarding the production of MSM from pork and from poultry.
-Different requirements apply for each of the two subtypes of MSM (see question 2).
+Food hygiene requirements are set out in the Regulations regarding the production of MSM from pork and from poultry.
+Different requirements apply for each of the two subtypes of MSM (see question What are the different types of MSM?).

-MSM does not contribute to the meat content of final products and must be labelled in accordance with legislative requirements (see question 14).
+MSM does not contribute to the meat content of final products and must be labelled in accordance with legislative requirements (see question 'When MSM is used as an ingredient, how should it be labelled?').

-9. Will removal of sinews and/or tendons from boneless meat by mechanical means result in MSM?
+Will removal of sinews and/or tendons from boneless meat by mechanical means result in MSM?